 - Small paint brush

 I also like to keep a paintbrush and jar of water beside me when working with clay so that I can brush a little water onto the clay to fill in cracks as I go.

-Begin by working a small chunk of clay in your hands to soften it, and then roll it out into a skinny snake shape.
+Begin by working a small piece of clay in your hands to soften it, and then roll it out into long cylindrical shapes (like a snake).
 This will become the stem of your mushroom.

 Next, starting at the bottom of the stem, gently poke your wire into the center of the clay and feed it up through the stem vertically so that the wire goes almost up to the top of the stem.
 You may have to reshape the stem around the wire a bit as you go.

 Scratch some small crosshatch marks into the inside of the cap and the top of the stem where you want the two pieces to join.
 You can use a piece of wire to create the crosshatch marks.

 When the mushroom is fully dry, you can paint it any color you like.
 I used a metallic coppery color with white and teal details, but I think these mushrooms would also look lovely with white-dotted bright red caps, in vibrant rainbow colors, or muted brown and beige tones for a more natural look.